reposense/RepoSense/docs/UserGuide.md

 please add Standalone Configuration to those repostories.
 ```
 > [Link to Standalone Configuration](#standalone-configuration)

-[author-config.csv](../author-config.csv) is an example of a configuration file setup.
-It should contain the following columns:

 Column Name | Explanation
 ----------- | -----------